Vinelab/node-promise-cache/README.md

 });
 ```

-> `remember` will attach a handler to the `then` of the passed promise and store the first argument passed in.

-As you can see regardless of the type of data we are storing, `promise-cache` will make sure to return just what you stored
+As you can see, regardless of the type of data we are storing, `promise-cache` will make sure to return just what you stored
-as you stored it, all data types are supported.
+preserving the data types for you - all data types are supported.

 ## Configuration